Read about our first few days in Australia here.

 Day 5, 12/26/14 – Melbourne

-We stayed at Wendy and Andy’s apartment in Melbourne and explored the Botanical gardens on our first full day in Melbourne.
-It was summer and I remember this day being really nice.
+On our first full day in Melbourne we explored the Botanical gardens.
+It was summer and I remember this being really nice day.
 We had a picnic by a little pond and walked around for a bit.
 Then, on a whim, we went to a soccer match.
 By this time it had cooled off a bit and it didn’t help that we were sitting in the shade.

 Day 6, 12/27/14